Heisman finalists: Jackson, Watson, Peppers, 2 Sooners

 Peppers is the first defensive player to be a Heisman finalists since Notre Dame linebacker Manti Teo was a distant runner-up to Johnny Manziel in 2012.

 Finalists are determined by the margins between vote-getters.
-The ballots of more than 900 voters, which included former Heisman winners, were due Monday.
+The ballots of more than 900 voters, which include former Heisman winners, were due Monday.

 Watson entered as the preseason favorite in what looked like a strong field of contenders, but Jackson quickly swept past them all to be front-runner.
 He was brilliant for the first two months of the season and Louisville was looking like a College Football Playoff contender.